Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Besom and Brooms

-Often used to spiritually sweep away negative energy and clear the space for rituals or ceremonies.
-Besoms can also be used for ritual purification.
+Besoms can be used to spiritually sweep away negative energy and clear the space for rituals or ceremonies.
+They can also be used for ritual purification.

 Jack-o’-Lanterns